QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 #### Distributing Schedule

-Schedules distribution means that network schedules are distributed to the execution devices by management interfaces.
+Schedules distribution means that network schedules are distributed to the execution devices via dedicated management interfaces.
 Schedules distribution is not mandatory.
 This depends on the location where the schedules are executed.
 If the schedules are generated and executed on the same device, schedules distribution is not required.
-If schedules are generated and executed on different devices, the schedules distribution is needed.
-Note that if a schedule affects topology and a distributed routing protocol is used, then the schedule needs to be distributed to all the nodes in the topology, so that other nodes can consider the impact of the schedule when calculating routes.
+If schedules are generated and executed on different devices, the schedules distribution is then needed.
+Note that if a schedule affects topology and a distributed routing protocol is used, then the schedule needs to be distributed to all the nodes in the topology, so that other nodes can consider the impact of the schedule when calculating and selecting routes.

 #### Executing Schedule

 Schedules execution means that a component (e.g., device) undertakes an action (e.g., allocates and deallocates resources) at specified time points.
-In the tidal network, the schedule execution indicates to power-down or power-up specific network components (such as interfaces or entire network devices) directly or by commands.
+In a tidal network, the schedule execution indicates to power on/off specific network components (such as interfaces or entire network devices) directly or by commands.

-The schedule executor should fully understand the consequences of the schedule execution.
+The schedule executor should understand the consequences of the schedule execution.
-The power-down or power-up of network components usually affects the network topology, the addition and deletion of the topology need to be considered separately.
+The power on/off of network components usually affects the network topology, the addition and deletion of the topology need to be considered separately.

 A link coming up or a node joining a topology should not have any functional change until the change is proven to be fully operational.
-The routing tables or paths could be pre-computed but should not be installed before all of the topology changes are confired to be operational.
+The routing paths may be pre-computed but should not be installed before all of the topology changes are confired to be operational.
 The benefits of this pre-computation appear to be very small.
 The network may choose to not do any pre-installation or pre-computation in reaction to topological additions, at a small cost